dojobo/PGH-Love-Data-Week/index.md

 This year, we are excited to invite the following Pitt community members to present about their research and art:

-* [Prof. Sergey Frolov](https://www.physicsandastronomy.pitt.edu/people/sergey-frolov), Department of Physics and Astronomy faculty
+* [I got my advisor's paper retracted.
+Open Data could have prevented that paper.](#wed-uls-2) &bull; Prof. Sergey Frolov, Department of Physics and Astronomy faculty
 * [Prof. Edouard Machery](https://www.hps.pitt.edu/people/edouard-machery), Director, Center for Philosophy of Science
-* [Dr. Aaron Myers-Brooks](https://www.music.pitt.edu/people/aaron-myers-brooks), Department of Music Faculty
+* [Data and Music](#fri-uls-2) &bull; Dr. Aaron Myers-Brooks, Department of Music Faculty
-* [Briana Wipf](https://www.literature.pitt.edu/people/briana-wipf), Literature Program PhD candidate
+* [Digital Textual Analysis of Early Modern Witchcraft and Murder Pamphlets, or, How to Love Your Small Data](#mon-uls-2) &bull; Briana Wipf, Literature Program PhD candidate
-* Some members of the [Contemporary Chinese Village Gazeteer Data](http://www.chinesevillagedata.library.pitt.edu/) project:
+* [CCVG Data - a journey from book to dataset and interactive platform](#fri-uls-1) &bull; members of the [Contemporary Chinese Village Gazeteer Data](http://www.chinesevillagedata.library.pitt.edu/) project:
   * [Prof. Daqing  He](https://www.sci.pitt.edu/people/daqing-he), Associate Chair, Department of Informatics and Networked Systems
   * [Haihui Zhang](https://pitt.libguides.com/haihuizhang), Head, East Asian Library, and lead for the Contemporary Chinese Village Gazeteer Data project
   * Ruoyun Zheng, Project Coordinator of the Student Team